HOHMANN ORBITS

 include here the lifting of the spacecraft from Earth or Mars and

-placement into parking orbit.
-Once the ship is far from either Earth
+placement into the Hohmann trajectory.
+Once the ship is far from Earth

 or Mars, a couple hundred thousand kilometers in either case, it is